Should Restaurants Move to Dynamic Pricing?

 Possible regulatory issues

-To note, New York State Attorney General Letitia James’ office proposed a series of rules governing enforcement of New York State’s Section 396-R of the General Business Law, which restricts price gouging.
+In 2023, New York State Attorney General Letitia James’ office proposed a series of rules governing enforcement of New York State’s Section 396-R of the General Business Law, which restricts price gouging.

-One rule states “The proposed rules establish a presumption that price increases during a disruption beyond 10% are unconscionably excessive if they are not needed to preserve margins."
+One rule states, “The proposed rules establish a presumption that price increases during a disruption beyond 10% are unconscionably excessive if they are not needed to preserve margins."

 While the proposed rule in New York is limited in scope, it may signal coming regulatory battles over pricing as inflation continues to eat at consumer disposable income.